The Benefits of Marigolds Tagetes in the Garden

 Why Practise Green Gardening?

 I love gardening - I especially enjoy the way those tiny little seeds grow into big, leafy green plants.
-Unfortunately, insects and pests also love my new little plants and it seems to be a battle that is fought every year.
+Unfortunately, insects and pests also love my new little plants and it seems I have the same problem over and over again.

-It really irked me the first year that I started my veggie garden to find my little babies decimated by insects.
-I wanted to save them and prevent that happening again but without using poison.
+It really upset me when I first started my veggie garden to find my little babies decimated by insects.
+I wanted to save the plants and get rid of the pests.
+But how to do it without poison?

-I looked into green gardening and saved myself a bucket of cash - I can also rest assured that I didn't poison any birdies or the water supply.
+I looked into green gardening and saved myself a bucket of cash.
+I also had a clear conscience knowing that I wasn't inadvertently poisoning the birds eating the insects or the water supply.

 Lots of Different Colours